fortrabbit/help/docs/waf-rules.md

 ## Solution

-Instead of a full-fledged Web Application Firewall we block most common automated request patterns.
+Instead of a full-fledged Web Application Firewall we block the most common automated request patterns.

 ## Basic WAF rules

-By default "Basic WAF rules" are enabled, you can disable them in the dashboard.
+By default "Basic WAF rules" are enabled; you can disable them in the Dashboard.

 ### Blocked files